 London, 1910.
 Adelaide, a quiet dreamer, works as a hat-maker in a milliner shop, her days predictable and routine.
 Enter the mysterious “Mr. Love”, a man with a sinister plan.
 As their lives intertwine, it’s a guessing game of who has the upper hand.
 Caitlin Wise stars in this breathtaking drama filled with mystery and intrigue.

 TOMORROW IS ONLY A DAY AWAY

-One of the world’s most beloved musicals comes to Creede!
-Tune in for the adventures of Little Orphan Annie, her band of orphans (featuring some amazing local Creede talent), Daddy Warbucks, and Sandy the dog; as Annie attempts to find her real parents, all while escaping the clutches of the devious Miss Hannigan (played by Kate Berry).
+One of the world’s most beloved musicals reaches the Creede stage!
+Join us for the adventures of Little Orphan Annie and her band of waifs and strays, featuring some amazing local talent.
+As Annie attempts to find her real parents, she enchants the rich and famous Oliver Warbucks while escaping the clutches of the devious Miss Hannigan, played by Kate Berry.